 The list of citation holders is announced in February each year and successful applicants are now awarded the EOCGE citation for a period of two years.

-A full list of both current sets of pre-requisite indicators that organisations must meet to demonstrate leading practices in workplace gender equality can be found on the WGEA EOCGE Guide to Citation.
+A full list of pre-requisite indicators that organisations must meet to demonstrate leading practices in workplace gender equality can be found on the WGEA Knowledge Hub.

 3.3 Management of proceeds